BC increases ambulance services in 60 rural communities

 By: Hannah Fraser, News Writer

-On April 1, 60 rural and remote communities in the Vancouver Coastal and Fraser Health regions are working to improve paramedic staffing models for better 911 responsiveness and consistent out-of-hospital care.
+On April 1, BC Emergency Health Services (BCEHS) improved paramedic staffing models in 60 rural and remote communities in the Vancouver Coastal and Fraser Health regions for better 911 responsiveness and consistent out-of-hospital care.

 Mayor Andy Morel of the City of Rossland said the city’s year-round active, outdoor community and population of aging residents required ambulance services that could more readily support their health care needs.
 So, in more muti-generational communities, the scheduled on-call model could not support the city.